openethereum/openethereum.github.io/Proof-of-Authority-Chains.md

 To create a Proof of Authority chain a JSON spec file should be provided to `--chain` with authorities set to correct addresses.

-An example template that can be used for the consensus algorithms below:
+An example template that can be used for the consensus algorithms:
 ```
 {
 	"name": "ChainName",